-Tish McFadden, Musician, Composer, Writer, Founder and Director of Rum Tum Music, Author of Upriver to Morning.
+Tish McFadden, Musician, Composer, Founder and Director of Rum Tum Music, Author of Upriver to Morning.

 Melani Marx, Energy Alignment Master, Certified Life Coach, Teacher, Mentor and Writer

 "Thomas Doty is a treasured native storyteller.
 He has the very real talent to interweave an ancient story with endless wonder and surprise while connecting both the story and the characters with today.
 When he tells the story, he becomes the character described and the audience is transported to that moment and place."